 JEE Main 2019 Exact Syllabus

-Till the time, exact syllabus for JEE Main 2019 is announced, candidates can check the previous year syllabus and follow it for preparation.
+Candidates can check the syllabus and follow it for preparation.

 JEE Main Syllabus for Paper I – Physics – Section A